MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/user_guide/managing_ics.md

 ![](./media/HyperVManager-OpenVMSettings.png)

+From the virtual machine settings window, go to the Integration Services tab under Management.

 ![](./media/HyperVManager-IntegrationServices.png)

+Here you can see all integration services available on this Hyper-V host.
+It's worth noting that the guest operating system may or may not support all of the integration services listed.

+All integration services selected are enabled.

 Integration services were designed such that they need to be enabled in both the host and the guest in order to function.
+While all integration services are enabled by default on Windows guest operating systems, they can be disabled.
+See how in the next section.

 ### Manage integration services from the guest operating system